MiniProfiler/rack-mini-profiler/README.md

 ## Access control in non-development environments

 rack-mini-profiler is designed with production profiling in mind.
-To enable that just run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.
+To enable that run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.

 ```ruby
   # inside your ApplicationController